muktapalshikar/muktapalshikar.github.io/_pages/about.md

 Hi there! &#128075;

 I am a Boston-based computational biologist specializing in the integration of complex multi-omics datasets to drive therapeutic target discovery.
+I am a U.S. permanent resident.

 Most recently, I worked as a Research Scientist for the Digital Twin Innovation Hub ([Dr Tomas Helikar's lab](https://digitaltwininnovationhub.org/)) at the University of Nebraska, Lincoln.
 I designed computational pipelines for the logical modeling of immune signaling networks to prioritize therapeutic targets in kidney disease.